byErikas/cache-tags/README.md

 composer require byerikas/cache-tags
 ```
 To use the new driver - edit your `config/cache.php` and under `stores.YOUR_STORE.driver` set the value to `redis-tags`, and run `php artisan optimize`.
 It's recommended to have a scheduled command that would prune your stale tags to clean up memory.
-The command is `php artisan cache:prune-stale-tags`.
+The command is `php artisan cache:prune-stale-tags`, and should come with Laravel out of the box.

 To prevent any memory issues use Redis/Valkey `maxmemory-policy` of `volatile-*`.